Hugo132645/context_prediction/README.md

 You’ll be shown a meme with one shuffled patch, and you’ll have to guess where it belongs.
 The AI will try to predict that too — who’s better, you or the model?

+### Notes

+The model is CPU-friendly and trains in a few minutes on small datasets.

+You can replace the meme images in ```images/``` with your own for custom training and gameplay.

+The game UI is built with Streamlit and is designed to be presentation-ready for demo purposes.